Akshat-sGit/Weather/README.md

 <img src="https://github.com/Akshat-sGit/Weather/assets/99307359/f17b6083-8ff7-4bd4-8116-99300f62b109" width="300">

 ### 3. Location Screen:
 This is the main screen of the app where you can see the weather details of the current location.
-There are two icons at the top right corner: one to get back to the current location and another to navigate to the city screen, where you can search for any location's weather.
+There are two icons at the top right corner: one to reload the weather conditions of the location and another to navigate to the city screen, where you can search for any location's weather.

 <img src="https://github.com/Akshat-sGit/Weather/assets/99307359/3146789b-e63e-499c-bc34-1f0b122e0536" width="300">